Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 Out-of-state investor $700 + fees Any repair ✅ Time savings alone justify cost

 The strongest case for a home warranty is when you own an older property, manage multiple rentals, or are an out-of-state investor who cannot personally coordinate repairs.
-For newer, well-maintained properties with a strong repair history, the math may not always favor the warranty.
+For newer, well-maintained properties with a strong repair history, home warranty alternatives like a self-funded repair reserve may make more sense.

 Pincher's Pro Tip

 Own multiple rentals?
 Some providers offer discounted rates when you cover more than one property under the same account.
-Ask about portfolio pricing — it can reduce your per-property premium by 10–20%.
+Ask about portfolio pricing, which can reduce your per-property premium by 10 to 20%.

 Multi-Unit Property Coverage

-• Duplexes & Triplexes: AFC Home Warranty, American Home Shield, and Old Republic cover these property types, though some charge an additional fee for properties over 5,000 square feet.
+• Duplexes & Triplexes: AHS, Liberty Home Guard, and Old Republic cover these property types, though some charge an additional fee for properties over 5,000 square feet.

 • Apartment Buildings (5+ units): Most standard home warranty plans do not cover large apartment complexes.
 Custom commercial maintenance contracts are typically required.